Catalyst guide

 Measuring catalyst

 Catalyst is an integral part of the whole GRP roofing process and adding the right amount to the Fibrelast system is crucial.
-Too much catalyst and the product will start curing before you've had chance to apply it to the roof, not enough and it won't activate the resin system, which means you'll have to scrape it all back and start again.
+Too much catalyst and the product will start curing before you've had a chance to apply it to the roof, not enough and it won't activate the resin system, which means you'll have to scrape it all back and start again.

 4% Catalyst